Cyberi53/tmklCommands/README.md

 $ ls
 $ rm -r (remove file or folder name)
 ```
-- File and folder transfer from `Termux` to SD Card
+> `Folder or files transfer from Termux to SD Card`
 ```
 $ cp -r (file or folder name) /sdcard
 $ mv (file or folder name) /sdcard